(POSTCARD DEPARTMENT OF JUDNICK.COM)

 "SCENE IN SAVIN ROCK, CONN." showing restaurant, Ferris wheel, and coaster in distance, lightly toned back, unused postcard. $7.50

-"Scenic Railway at Euclid Beach Park, / Cleveland, Ohio" showing the second wood roller coaster built by LaMarcus A. Thompson, published by Braun Post Card Company in Cleveland, mailed there, long but faint internal crease from the left front edge, multiple creases at the bottom left front corner, other noticeable corner & edge wear.
+"Scenic Railway at Euclid Beach Park, / Cleveland, Ohio" showing the second wood roller coaster built by LaMarcus A. Thompson, published by Braun Post Card Company in Cleveland, long but faint internal crease from the left front edge, multiple creases at the bottom left front corner, other noticeable corner & edge wear.
 Sold but front side still available for scholarly study & research as an enlarged (about 771% of original print area) & enhanced 200-dpi scan in .jpg format. $2.00 ao(c)

 "SEA SWING SPORT AT CEDAR POINT, OHIO" white-border era postcard, lightly toned front, tiny corner bend.
 Sold but front still available for scholarly study & research as a full-size & enhanced 72-dpi scan in .jpg format. $1.50 ao